 The club decided to raise funds to help soldiers and their dependents, which included a contribution to the construction of a widow's house.

-A large crowd attended the Manilla Mechanics Institute to witness the unveiling of the large timber Patriotic Football Club's Honour Roll on Monday 9 December 1918.
-The stage was illuminated with electric light colours to represent the club colors, cerise and blue, and the words 'Brave Boys All'.
+A large crowd attended the Manilla Mechanics Institute on Monday 9 December 1918 to witness the unveiling.
+The stage was illuminated with electric lights to represent the club colours of cerise and blue, and the words 'Brave Boys All'.
 Mrs George Ryan, a local war widow, unveiled the honour roll.

 In March 1919, the Mechanics Institute gave permission for the honour roll to be placed in the reading room.
-It is now housed in the Military Room at the Manilla Heritage Museum.
+It was later moved to the Military Room at the Manilla Heritage Museum.

 Help us record history by adding to its record.